microsoft/verseagility/docs/setup/03 - Project Setup.md

         }
 }
 ```
 You see that there are multiple task levels.
+To give you a bit of help here, use following examples:
+- If you only want to go for classification, keep task level 1 in the config
+- You would like to use a different, pre-trained BERT model in task 1 or 2?
+Adjust this one respectively `"model_type": "roberta"`
-If you only want to go for classification, keep task level 1 in the config.
-In case you do not want to integrate Multi Label Classification, Named Entity Recognition, Question/Answering, Opinion Mining..., simply remove it from your JSON.
+- In case you do not want to integrate Multi Label Classification, Named Entity Recognition, Question/Answering, Opinion Mining..., simply remove it from your JSON
+- If you only want specific NER models to be considered when scoring a model, adjust the array of models `["textanalytics", "flair", "custom", "regex", "nerlist"]` and only keep the ones you would like to use in the array.

 2. After creating the json file, you need to do a slight change in the `custom.py` script:
   - Look for this line within the script: <br>